OpenCSPM/opencspm/site/development.md

 ### Launch Full Environment

-To just run the full environment locally, run `docker-compose up` from within the `docker` directory.
+To just run the full environment locally, run `docker-compose -f docker-compose-development.yml up` from within the `docker` directory.
 The initial run will take several minutes - at roughly 1 minute to build the Docker image, roughly 2 more minutes to install all Ruby gems (`core` container) and JavaScript packages (`ui` container).

 Most of the console output won't be visible while the initial build is happening, though you can view status in the Docker Desktop dashboard or with `docker-compose logs`.